Best Airline Credit Cards for American Airlines Flyers in 2024

 • Capital One Venture Rewards Credit Card: This rewards card has a $95 annual fee and offers 75,000 miles after you spend $4,000 in the first three months.
 You can earn 2X miles on every purchase.
 It also includes travel accident insurance and 24-hour travel assistance services, all with no foreign transaction fees.

-• American Express® Gold Card: With a higher annual fee of $325, this card offers 60,000 Membership Rewards® points after you spend $4,000 in the first six months.
-Earn 4X points at restaurants and U.S. supermarkets (up to $25,000 per year) and 3X points on flights booked directly with airlines or amextravel.com.
+• American Express® Gold Card: With a higher annual fee of $325, this card offers 60,000 Membership Rewards® points after you spend $6,000 in the first six months.
+Earn 4X Membership Rewards points per dollar at restaurants worldwide, up to $50,000 annually, then 1X points.
+Earn 4X points at restaurants and U.S. supermarkets (up to $25,000 per year) then 1X points and 3X points on flights booked directly with airlines or amextravel.com.
 It also includes baggage and trip delay insurance with no foreign transaction fees.

 How to Apply for an American Airlines Card